Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Made a proper controller class for smoother cardinal inputs.
 Phase 2 is completed.
 Tomorrow, we should be able to complete phase 3 with falling pieces and generating new random pieces with relative ease, unless unexpected issues come up.
 Phase 4 should be able to be started over the weekend of 5/27, which will be critical for the MVP due 6/2.

+### 5/26/23

+Made pieces automatically shift down, and generate a new piece when it reached the bottom.
+Phase 3 is completed.

 ## Arshan Pervez